abinav369/amfoss-tasks/README.md

 5. I do have knowledge on programming .
 6. I have learnt C++(Hopefully I remeber), Python and currently learning Golang.
 But, my logical part needs working though.
 7. I have also written a bash script and hence I do have some knowledge on bash scripting.
-8. If you wish you can check these two youtube channels of mine. https://www.youtube.com/@Mr_Mighty (currently inactive) https://www.youtube.com/@anbu-amma
+8. If you wish you can check these two youtube channels of mine. https://www.youtube.com/@Mr_Mighty (currently inactive) and https://www.youtube.com/@anbu-amma
 9. I do know git for version control ofcourse.
 10. I go with the philosophy of open source.
 11. I wish to know the engineering part of everything that I use, apart from the end user part.